ethersphere/imapsync-docker/docs/g_app_pass.md

-# How to get application password on Google
+# How to get an application password on Google

 Go to [your account -> app password](https://myaccount.google.com/apppasswords).